Alexander City in Tallapoosa County, Alabama — The American South (East South Central)

 A passenger-freight depot erected in 1874 and rebuilt after the 1902 fire stood on the opposite side of the railroad from this site until relocated to Court Square in 1955.

+Topics and series.
+This historical marker is listed in these topic lists: Industry & Commerce • Railroads & Streetcars.
 In addition, it is included in the Alabama Historical Association series list.
 A significant historical month for this entry is June 1804.

 Location.
 32° 56.694′ N, 85° 57.207′ W. Marker is in Alexander City, Alabama, in Tallapoosa County.
-Marker is at the intersection of Broad Street and Main Street, on the right when traveling east on Broad Street.
+It is at the intersection of Broad Street and Main Street, on the right when traveling east on Broad Street.
 Touch for map.
 Marker is in this post office area: Alexander City AL 35010, United States of America.
 Touch for directions.

-Photographed By Tim Carr, November 10, 1990
+Photographed by Tim Carr, November 10, 1990

 6. The Norfolk and Southern Steam Excursion Train Passing Through Alexander City, Alabama.
 Nov 1990